libavg/libavg/sphinxdoc/areanodes.rst

         A CameraControl is a container which features informations about a supported control for a camera (e.g. brightness, white balance, etc.).
-It stores informations about the name of the control (what is controled) and a range with possible values and their related default.
+It stores informations about the :py:attr:`name` of the control (what is controled) and a :py:attr:`range with possible values` and their related :py:attr:`default`.

         .. py:attribute:: controlName